ACC Continues Its Fight Against Breast Cancer Through Relationship With FRIENDS

 GREENSBORO, N.C. – The Atlantic Coast Conference Women's Basketball Tournament is a proud partner of Friends for an Earlier Breast Cancer Test®.
-Over the course of this 10-year relationship, the ACC Women's Basketball Tournament has donated over $100,000 to FRIENDS in support of their mission to find a biological earlier detection test for breast cancer.
+Over the course of this 12-year relationship, the ACC Women's Basketball Tournament has donated over $125,000 to FRIENDS in support of their mission to find a biological earlier detection test for breast cancer.

 Beginning in 2000, the ACC approved the partnership with FRIENDS, a Greensboro-based foundation committed to providing seed funding for researchers working on a biological earlier detection test.
-Initially, the tournament donated a percentage of revenues to the organization to Friends' research grants.
+Initially, the tournament donated a percentage of revenues to Friends' research grants.

 At their annual Gathering of Friends in October 2008, Friends for an Earlier Breast Cancer Test® honored the ACC Women's Basketball Tournament for its support and partnership by naming a research grant in honor of the Tournament.
 This marked the highest honor bestowed upon a partner or supporter of FRIENDS.